DCAN-Labs/hbcd-docs/docs/measures/pregexp/substanceuse.md

 </div>
 </p>

-The [original Timeline Follow Back](https://cde.nida.nih.gov/sites/nida_cde/files/TimeLineFollowBack_2014Mar24.pdf) is designed to cover the last 7 days from when the survey is administered.
-The [HBCD TLFB](https://cde.nida.nih.gov/sites/nida_cde/files/TimeLineFollowBack_2014Mar24.pdf), triggered by Assist responses, was adapted to instead record maternal substance use before and during pregnancy.
-Participants reported use during 9 weeks in total for each substance type (e.g., edible cannabis) reported on the ASSIST.
+The [original Timeline Follow Back](https://cde.nida.nih.gov/sites/nida_cde/files/TimeLineFollowBack_2014Mar24.pdf) is designed to cover the previous 7 days from when the survey is administered.
+The [HBCD TLFB](https://cde.nida.nih.gov/sites/nida_cde/files/TimeLineFollowBack_2014Mar24.pdf), triggered by responses on the ASSIST, was adapted to record substance use before and during pregnancy.

+Participants reported use during 9 weeks in total for each substance type reported on the ASSIST (e.g., edible cannabis).
 For V01, this includes: pre-pregnancy use (Weeks 1-2: four weeks to two weeks before LMP), early pregnancy use (Weeks 3-6: two to six weeks after LMP), and current use (Week 7: the week prior to V1).
 The TLFB was repeated at V02 to capture substance use during the last two full weeks of gestation (Weeks 8-9).
 Daily usage frequency was recorded for all products except for cigarettes/cigarillos (count per day) and alcohol (single servings per day).

 ## References
 <div class="references">